 In my last year of teaching, there were four exchange students, all Muslim.
 They hailed from Jordan, Kuwait, Kyrgyzstan, and Indonesia.
 As one might expect, they were a diverse group.

 I convinced two of them to join our scholastic chess team.
 Our first board had graduated, and our best player was our third board from the previous year.
 I guessed that the Kyrgyz might play well, coming from a former Soviet Republic, and so he could.
 He made the difference between a good and a mediocre season.
 And he turned out to be a truly nice person.

 Dylan, by the way, was the previous year’s team’s first board, and virtually inhaled pizza!

 In the autumn of 1967, I reported for Peace Corps training to a migrant labor camp in Hemet, California.
 The year had been eventful.
 I had graduated from college.
-I had visited the Expo 67, the World’s Fair in Montreal.
+I had visited Expo 67, the World’s Fair in Montreal.
 I had worked for two Peace Corps training programs in la Pocatière.
 I had hiked in the Canadian Rockies.
-I had witnessed Charles DeGaulle address a Quebec crowd shouting “Vive le Québec libre.”
+I had witnessed Charles DeGaulle address to a Quebec crowd shouting “Vive le Québec libre.”
 And I had listened to Foster Hewitt on Hockey Night in Canada as the Toronto Maple Leafs won their fourth Stanley Cup of the decade.